micro-lc/micro-lc/packages/documentation/docs/getting-started.md

 sidebar_position: 20
 ---

-`micro-lc` is shipped as a ES module CDN bundle and can be imported in any HTML page.
+<micro-lc></micro-lc> is shipped as an ES module CDN bundle and can be imported in any HTML page.
+Moreover, a dockerized webserver is
-Moreover a dockerized webserver is available on `docker hub` with a `docker-compose` yaml.
+available on Docker Hub with a Docker Compose `yaml` file.

 ## Import from CDN